 Platypus are hard to spot in the wild but there are places where you’ll have greater chances than others.
 Rocky Dam Creek has a platypus viewing platform so it is promising.
 Never get your expectations too high when you go for platypus spotting.
 Patience is part of the game.

-But this stop was an epic fail for us.
+It may be the most exciting things to do in Nimbin for a nature lover, but this stop ended up being an epic fail for us.
 We woke up before sunrise to reach a closed gate.
 They closed the access to the creek because of construction work.
-We’ll be back after March 2018 to try our luck again.
+We’ll be back to try our luck again as it reopened in March 2018.
 We still had a quick look at the creek – not from the platform but much further down from the dam – with no luck.